mre/endler.dev/content/2025/repeat-yourself/index.md

 ## The Cost of Abstraction

 Abstraction reduces code duplication, but it comes at a cost.

 Abstractions can make code harder to read, understand, and maintain because you have to jump between multiple levels of indirection to understand what the code does.
-The abstraction might live in different files, modules, or even libraries or frameworks.
+The abstraction might live in different files, modules, or libraries.

 The cost of traversing these layers is high.
 An expert programmer might be able to keep a few levels of abstraction in their head, but we all have a limited context window (which depends on the familiarity with the codebase).

 When you copy code, you can keep all the logic in one place.
 You can just go and read the whole thing and understand what it does.

-## Code That Looks Similar But Is Not
+## Code That Looks Similar But Isn't

 Sometimes, code *looks* similar but serves different purposes.

 For example, consider two pieces of code that calculate a sum by iterating over a collection of items.

 ```python
 for item in shopping_cart: